 My new Mac Pro arrived yesterday so I spent my evening installing apps and getting it set up ready to take over as my main editing machine.
 Once I had the basics installed I couldn’t resist running a few tests to see how it compared to my old machine…

 Anyone that’s been reading my blog for a while will know that I’ve been waiting for a new Mac Pro to be announced before upgrading, well now that the fancy 12 core machines are available to buy I’ve placed an order for my next workstation.

 YouTube has finally started allowing the display of HD video and I have to say it’s the nicest looking web video I’ve seen yet.
 I did some experimenting and I had to upload a 16×9 (1280×720) video for it to give the ‘Show in HD’ option.
 Uploading a 1280×544 video as I normally upload to vimeo or Exposure Room would not kick in the HD option and did not display the video at the correct aspect ratio.

 The other nice thing about YouTube is that they encode the video using the .h264 codec which also allows them to deliver the video to mobile devices such as iPhones & iPods.
 If you visit this site using an iPhone or iPod you’ll still be able to watch the video below.

 Try clicking the full screen button on the HD encoded & embedded video below, or look at the video on YouTube.
 Very impressive quality!

 Music and video are licensed separately under the Creative Commons “BY-SA” 2.5 license

-I'm a freelance filmmaker / videographer based in Norfolk in the UK.
-I work on a wide range of projects from short films and personal pieces through to corporate promo's and events all over the world.
-This blog charts my development from discovering the wonders of shooting back in 2006 through to today.
+I'm a filmmaker based in Norfolk in the UK.
+I work on a wide range of projects from short films through to corporate promo's and events all over the world both as a full service production service and as a freelance camera operator.